 Steve Brown is a renowned dog nutrition expert who has been in the raw dog food industry since its start.
 He’s been called the Godfather of Raw Dog by many, but is most known for his book “Unlocking the Canine Ancestral Diet” and “See Spot Live Longer.”

 I always strive to make canine diets complete and balanced, using whole foods and that includes vegetables.

-Some people who feed “prey-model diets” think that vegetables don’t belong in the canine diet, and question my recommendation of feeding vegetables to dogs, and lesser amount for cats.
+Some people who feed “prey-model diets” think that vegetables don’t belong in the canine diet, and question my recommendation of feeding vegetables to dogs, and a much lesser amount for cats.
 They are wrong.
 Vegetables and other plant matter were part of the dog’s ancestral diet.
-Vegetables provide essential nutrients, including fiber, minerals and vitamins.
+Vegetables provide essential nutrients, including fiber, minerals, and vitamins.
 Without the plant matter providing those nutrients, an all-meat diet would need supplements.
 Vegetables can also help protect against certain forms of cancer.

 Vegetables, fruits, and grasses are part of the canine ancestral diet.